RyterINC/thedevopsreport/content/blog/Docker-Getting-Started.md

 019b66c8bd72        ryterinc/docker-getting-started:latest   "python hello.py"   17 seconds ago      Up 16 seconds       0.0.0.0:5000->5000/tcp   boring_wing
 ```

-# TLDR
+# In Conclusion

 In this lesson, we were able to run a docker container from docker hub, package our own app, run that app in a container, and publish that container to dockerhub to use it ourselves.
 Docker has allowed us to
 package an application and its dependencies into an easy to run process that is able to run in one command.
-From here, I encourage you to try and package more complex images, as well as research and try to understand
+This was a pretty quick lesson and it only skims the surface of docker.
+I encourage you to try and package more complex images, as well as research any concepts you didn't quite understand.
-any concepts you didn't quite understand.
-There is a lot more information to cover and in the next lessons for docker it only builds on what we already know.
 Go forth and package all the things!